JuliaPlots/PlotDocs.jl/docs/tutorial.md

 Recipes are included in many recipe libraries.
 Two fundamental recipe libraries are [PlotRecipes.jl](https://github.com/JuliaPlots/PlotRecipes.jl) and [StatPlots.jl](https://github.com/JuliaPlots/StatPlots.jl).
 Let's look into StatPlots.jl.
-StatPlots.jl does two things:
+StatPlots.jl adds a bunch of recipes, but the ones we'll focus on are:

-1) It adds a type recipe for `DataFrame`s.
+1) It adds a user recipe for `DataFrame`s.
+2) It adds a type recipe for `Distribution`s.
+3) It adds a plot recipe for marginal histograms.
-2) It adds a bunch of statistical plot series.
+4) It adds a bunch of new statistical plot series.

-### Using Type Recipes
+### Using User Recipes

-A type recipe says how to interpret plotting commands on a new data type.
+A user recipe says how to interpret plotting commands on a new data type.
 In this case, StatPlots.jl thus has an extension which allows you to plot a `DataFrame` directly by using the column names.
 Let's build a `DataFrame` with columns `a`, `b`, and `c`, and tell Plots.jl to use `a` as the `x` axis